Written by: Peter Fitzmaurice

-The West Coast Gardening Guides are out, and to be honest, this publication has always been my inspiration to get me started thinking about my vegetable garden.
+The West Coast Gardening Guides are out, this publication has always been my inspiration to get me started thinking about my vegetable garden.
 No, I am not literally out there right now planting or sowing seeds yet, but I am planning what I want to grow this spring.
 Surprisingly there are a few things I can plant soon, like artichokes, onions and leeks which should be started indoors in February, ready to be planted out, even before the last frosts.
 Now is my time to dream about all the possibilities.

 So, it’s time to grab this invaluable gardening guide or any seed catalogue for that matter and start planning.
 Bear in mind, that if you are ordering from outside the country, there is a rigorous certification process that limits what and how you bring seeds into Canada.
 What I love about West Coast Seeds is that fact that they only produce seeds of varieties that grow well in our region.
 The fact that their trial gardens are literally a few kilometers away in Delta is a bonus.
 If their plants grow well out there, you should have no problem growing them anywhere in the Vancouver and Vancouver Island region and, with some exceptions, in the Okanagan Valley.
 As you may know, the growing season in the Okanagan, is just a little shorter.
 The West Coast Seeds Gardening guide has a very handy planning chart at the front.
 It lists all the types of seeds that you may want to grow.
 It indicates the time to sow; whether it is best direct, or to start indoors in trays, or under cover in the garden.